 MIG welding torches, within with on-torch welding extraction offer a complete solution to the current HSE requirements as they remove the weld fumes away at-source.
 According to the most recent HSE welding fume facts, this is where the concentration of harmful substances will be highest, in what is called the 'plume of fume' that rise at the immediate point from the welding arc.

-2. Downdraught Benches
+3. Downdraught Benches

-3. Movable LEV
+3. Moveable LEV